slackapi/deno-slack-api/docs/triggers/trigger-generic-inputs.md

 ## Workflow definition input with CLI triggers

 A `workflow` definition input can also be passed to the `trigger` file that is used to create or update a trigger through the CLI.
-When passing the definition input in this manner, the `Workflow` definition is passed as a generic to the `trigger` object instead of the `create` or `update` method.
+When passing the definition input in this manner, the `workflow` definition is passed as a generic to the `trigger` object instead of the `create` or `update` method.
 With an Input Generic, the `trigger` object being defined will have access to typeahead on the expected parameters to be passed in.

 ### Using trigger generics with CLI Example